Erica Lee Carter: U.S. House of Representatives

 On July 19, 2024, Sheila Jackson Lee died, leaving her congressional seat vacant.
-Texas Governor Greg Abbott announced that a special election to fill the seat would be held on Election Day.
-Former Houston mayor Sylvester Turner had been chosen as the Democratic Party's nominee for the elections, with Carter and her brother endorsing him.
-However, Carter received encouragement from the community to run, and days later, she confirmed that she would be running to complete her mother's term in Congress, with Turner withdrawing from the special election and endorsing her.
-The other candidate was former City Council member Amanda Edwards.
+Greg Abbott, the governor of Texas, announced that a special election to fill the seat would be held on Election Day.
+Sylvester Turner, the former Mayor of Houston, had been chosen as the Democratic Party's nominee for the election, with Lee Carter and her brother both endorsing him.
+However, Lee Carter later said she received encouragement from members of the community and community leaders to run for the election, and days after endorsing Turner she confirmed that she would be running to complete her mother's term in Congress, with Turner withdrawing from the special election and endorsing her.
 Lee Carter won the seat on November 5, 2024, and was sworn in on November 12, 2024, representing the 18th district until January 3, 2025.
-She would serve as a member of the United States House Committee on the Judiciary.
+She was a member of the United States House Committee on the Judiciary in the 118th United States Congress.